ellensofia/ofh-webbshop-api/README.md

 - `cd client` and run `npm run dev`
 - `cd server` and run `npm run dev`

-The application will then be visible at http://localhost:5173/
+The application will then be accessible at http://localhost:5173/

 ## Usage

-Users of Our Furnished Home can brose the products in the database, add them to a shopping cart and place an order.
+Users of Our Furnished Home can browse the products in the database, add them to a shopping cart and place an order.
 The user can also create an account and log in to see their order history.
 Some users are designated as admins and therefore have admin access.
-Admins can add, edit and delete products, as well as view all orders and mark them as shipped.
+Admins can add, edit and delete products, as well as view all orders and mark them as shipped and view all users and make them admins.

 To log in as a user create an account by clicking the user icon in the top right corner.
 In the dropdown menu click 'Login' then follow the link to create an account.
 To log in as an admin, use the following credentials: